 But You Have Highly Effective Sales Coaches

 Really.
 The CEB found that most sales managers are not effective at coaching.
 When sales reps rated their sales managers skill sets coaching was the skill set that managers were relatively weakest at.
 My experience is that companies are not investing sufficient resources in developing great sales coaches.
-Unfortunately, the next level of sales management are equally challenged on coaching and find themselves either to busy or poorly equipped to coach their sales managers.
+Unfortunately, the next level of sales management is equally challenged on coaching and find themselves either to busy or poorly equipped to coach their sales managers.

 Are You sold?

-If you aren’t even a bit excited about the impact effective sales coaching can have on your sales organization then stop reading!
+If you aren’t even a bit excited about the impact effective sales coaching can have on your sales organization, then stop reading!

 How to Get Started

-If you are still reading this means you want to learn more.
+If you are still reading, this means you want to learn more.
 OK, let’s think about first assessing the coaching effectiveness of your sales managers.
 There is no point in developing a sales manager training/coaching program unless you can benchmark how effective your sales managers are as coaches right now.

 Benchmarking Coaching Effectiveness

 We now have a tool that can help sales executives assess the sales coaching effectiveness of their entire front line sales management team.
-The Coaching Effectiveness Snapshot measures sales manager coaching effectiveness against 6 dimensions of effective coaching.
+The Coaching Effectiveness Snapshot measures sales manager coaching effectiveness against six dimensions of effective coaching.